-- provide mandatory waste and recycling, and optional green waste collection services to domestic premises; - provide waste, recycling and green waste collection services to commercial premises on request; - operate a network of waste disposal and recycling facilities; - conduct its business and operations in compliance with the requirements of the Environmental Protection Act 1994, Local Government Act 2009, Waste Reduction & Recycling Act 2011, other relevant acts and regulations and Council policies and quidelines; - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this plan; - adopt the principles of ecologically sustainable development; - operate and maintain assets to ensure nominated service levels are maintained; - commit to the overall Council vision of operating within a best value framework value for money will be superior to lowest pricing; - use Council's full range of corporate services by entering into service level agreements (SLAs) with Council; - implement the approved asset management plans in its day-to-day operations; - provide monthly reports on its financial and non-financial performance; - show due diligence in immediately reporting any serious non-compliances or incidents to Council and Department of Environment and Science (DES) as appropriate; - pursue and undertake asset maintenance and repair works on a full cost basis provided the works fall within the scope, skill and competencies of the contractors.
+- provide mandatory waste and recycling, and optional green waste (mainland only) collection services to all domestic premises within Redlands Coast - provide waste, recycling and green waste collection services to commercial premises on request - operate a network of recycling and waste centres - conduct its business and operations in compliance with the requirements of the Environmental Protection Act 1994, Local Government Act 2009, Waste Reduction & Recycling Act 2011, other relevant acts and regulations and Council policies and guidelines - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this plan - adopt the principles of ecologically sustainable development - operate and maintain assets to ensure nominated service levels are maintained - commit to the overall Council vision of operating within a best value framework value for money will be superior to lowest pricing - use Council's full range of corporate services by entering into service level agreements (SLAs) with Council - implement the approved asset management plans in its day-to-day operations; - provide monthly reports on its financial and non-financial performance - show due diligence in immediately reporting any serious non-compliances or incidents to Council and Department of Environment and Science (DES) as appropriate - pursue and undertake asset maintenance and repair works on a full cost basis provided the works fall within the scope, skill and competencies of the contractors.

-7. Redland City Council Corporate Plan objectives
+7. Redland City Council Corporate Plan

-To address key strategies within Council's Corporate Plan for 2018-2023.
-RedWaste will:
+To deliver on Council's Corporate Plan for 2018-2023, RedWaste will:

-- manage the kerbside collection of domestic and commercial solid wastes and recyclable materials and transport to a suitably approved handling facility; - oversee the operation, management and maintenance of a network of assets for the segregation and disposal of solid waste and recyclable materials generated from domestic and commercial sources; and - engage with the community and businesses within the city to improve the overall performance of RedWaste and improve sustainability awareness and implementation.
+manage the kerbside collection of domestic and commercial solid wastes and recyclable materials and transport to a suitably approved handling facility

+- oversee the operation, management and maintenance of a network of assets for the segregation and disposal of solid waste and recyclable materials generated from domestic and commercial sources - engage with the community and businesses in Redlands Coast to improve the overall performance of RedWaste and improve sustainability awareness and implementation.